PlumCantaloupe/circlesxr/README.md

     - This will build the needed bundles and serve the app for viewing.
 Check out the `scripts` section of `package.json` for more build options and details.
 1. In a browser (recommend Firefox), go to `localhost:{SERVER_PORT}/add-all-test-data` to add both models to mongo db and test users.
+Note that if you are using localhost and Firefox it may complain about https mismatches.
+Other browsers may work, or consider using [ngrok](https://ngrok.com/) to serve up localhost as a remote https endpoint.
     - Alternatively, you can also go to `localhost:{SERVER_PORT}/add-models-to-db` then `localhost:{SERVER_PORT}/add-users-to-db` to add models then users manually.
     - **NOTE:** If you need to clean up or modify db contents use the `mongo` shell. [see here](https://docs.mongodb.com/manual/reference/mongo-shell/).
 To drop entire mdmu db (which you will have to do when we make changes to db items) use the following commands within the mongo shell:
         - `use mdmu`